sftcd/happykey/README.md

-This is a work-in-progress implementation of [draft-irtf-cfrg-hpke](https://tools.ietf.org/html/draft-irtf-cfrg-hpke), using OpenSSL, as a precursor to using that as part of the next [Encrypted SNI/ECHO draft](https://tools.ietf.org/html/draft-ietf-tls-esni) with my [ESNI-enabled OpenSSL](https://github.com/sftcd/openssl) fork.
+This is a work-in-progress implementation of [draft-irtf-cfrg-hpke](https://tools.ietf.org/html/draft-irtf-cfrg-hpke), using OpenSSL, as a precursor to using that as part of the next [Encrypted SNI/ECH draft](https://tools.ietf.org/html/draft-ietf-tls-esni) with my [ESNI-enabled OpenSSL](https://github.com/sftcd/openssl) fork.
 (As of now, this needs to be built against a master/tip version of OpenSSL such as my fork.)

+Starting 20200810, I'm coding up draft-05 of HPKE.
+So far, I've only added the new suite IDs so that the local tests work but have yet to aim to verify test vectors.

 On 20200121, I started to integrate this into a guess as to what the next ESNI draft (version -06) might involve.
 That needed a couple of minor changes so I